ringerc/postupload/README.txt

 How do I use it?
 ================

-Read README-DEPLOY.txt for installation and use instructions
+Read doc/README-DEPLOY.txt for installation and use instructions

 WHY USE JAVA ON THE SERVER SIDE?
 ================================